Moon70/Amiga-sources/README.md

 A dentro by The Gallows.
 Contains the NoisetrackerV1.0 replayroutine by Mahoney & Kaktus.
 It´s called 'Invaders' because the original plan was to put an Invaders-like shooter at the end.
 Both demo and game were created from April 1991 to April 1992.
 I had to do my military service in that time, too.
-In other words i had to waste 8 months of my life, i hated almost every single day.
+In other words i had to waste 8 months of my life, I hated almost every single day.
 Meanwhile the group broke up, i learned that very late.
-That´s why i decided not to add the game to the demo, but to try to sell it.
+That´s why I decided not to add the game to the demo, but to try to sell it.
 And after some rejections we finally did it :-)

 [Demozoo](https://demozoo.org/productions/278028/)